cp-tools/cpt-lib/README.md

 ```go
 go get -u github.com/cp-tools/cpt-lib/v1
 ```
-Note that, there will not be any updates or support for this and other older versions.
+Note that, there will not be any future updates or support for this or other older versions.